-Should a student withdraw from any or all courses (officially or unofficially), his or her aid may be adjusted in accordance with Federal, State, and institutional regulations.
-Tuition and other charges may be adjusted according to the institution's refund policy.
-Withdrawal could impact aid that has been awarded for tuition and living expenses.
+Should a student withdraw from any or all courses (officially or unofficially) in a semester, his or her aid may be adjusted in accordance with Federal, State, and institutional regulations.
+Tuition and charges will be adjusted according to the institution's refund policy.
+Withdrawal could affect aid that has been awarded for tuition and living expenses.
 Students should contact their program advisor to initiate a withdrawal from a course or program.
-Our full Withdrawal Policy is available under the Policies section of our website at www.centenarycollege.edu/finaid.
+Our full Withdrawal Policy is available under the Policies section of our website at www.centenaryuniversity.edu/finaid.